Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 If looks could carry a blender to the top of the list, this would have been sat in the top spot for years.
 It's a quiet, good-looking blender that we love for so many reasons.

 The Beast blender delivers on power and quality, without producing wake-the-whole-house noise.
-When we tested it on some of the toughest smoothie ingredients, every drink was faultless.
-Even when we moved onto ice and dips, making pesto, salsa, and a range of baking batters, the Beast Blender excelled.
+When we tested it on some of the toughest smoothie ingredients, like kale and frozen spinach, every drink was faultless and the noise was unoticeable.
+If you're dreaming of peaceful, green smoothies in the morning, this is the one for you.
+The noise level is comparative to a radio or TV in the background (70 decibels).

-It's also portable, so the ribbed vessel can double up as a stylish bottle to take with you to the gym, to work, or wherever you need to be.
+It's also portable; the ribbed vessel can double up as a stylish bottle to take with you to the gym, to work, or wherever you need to be.
 The fact that you could infuse water or iced tea in the vessel too, makes this even more appealing.
 Although, it is worth noting that the ribs are trickier to clean than in other models.

 See our full review of the Beast Blender for more details.